Vegetarian Diet for Teens

 This vegetarian diet for teens reassures readers that being a “veghead” doesn’t mean you will miss out on essential nutrients.
 But it also doesn’t necessarily put you on the fast track to a healthy diet.

-Just like everyone else you need to make solid choices to achieve a balanced diet.
+Like everyone else, you must make solid choices to achieve a balanced diet.

-The diet highlights the major nutrients teenage girls need to be aware of, why they are important and what you can eat to get them.
+The diet highlights the major nutrients teenage girls need to know, why they are important, and what you can eat to get them.
 Nutrition subjects covered in the book include:

 • Protein